Keeping Chickens Happy in Hot Weather

 There are steps to take that will help your chickens beat the heat, but it will take a little effort on your part.

-If your coop is over crowded it’s time to expand, too many birds in small quarters is just asking for trouble.
+If your coop is overcrowded it’s time to expand, too many birds in small quarters is just asking for trouble.

 Air flow is vital.
 Chicken droppings generate heat, so be sure to clean the coop and lay down fresh bedding.
 If at all possible provide a fan for ventilation, if it isn’t… find a way.
 A fan could be the difference between life and death.